 A styling experiment called the Infiniti Essence could very well be exhibiting the future shape of performance hybrids from carmaker from Japan.
 The car was made intentionally to mark the Infiniti's 20th anniversary.
-It comes with a gasoline hybrid system which mixes a twin-turbo variant of the 3.7-liter gasoline V6 familiar to the Infiniti with a potent electric motor to generate a maximum of 600hp.
+It comes with a gasoline hybrid system which mixes a twin-turbo variant of the 3.7-liter gasoline V6 engine familiar to the Infiniti with a potent electric motor to generate a maximum output of 600 hp.

 The RWD Infiniti is propelled via a 7-speed paddle-shift auto transmission already found in the FX luxury SUV which is powered by the V8 unit.
 Plans for a production model of a performance hybrid have already been revealed by Infiniti.